Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 PostgreSQL works a bit different then MySQL or MariqDB when it comes to almost everything :) One of the things that it has that MySQL not has are for example shemas.
 If you like to know more about it i can recommend [this](https://hevodata.com/learn/postgresql-schema/#schema)  URI.
 It explains in detail what it is and why we need it.
 But in short ...
 In PostgreSQL schema enables a multi-user environment that allows multiple users to access the same database without interference.
 Schemas are important when several users use the application and access the database in their way or when various applications utilize the same database.
 There is a standard schema that you can use but the better way is to create our own schema.

+???+ Note
+    There is a standard schema ```public``` that you can use but the better way is to create our own schema this was if later something else is installed next to the Zabbix database it will be easier to create users with only access to the newly created database tables.

 ```
 zabbix=> CREATE SCHEMA zabbix_server AUTHORIZATION "zabbix-srv";